 The University of Oklahoma Graduate College is committed to making research available to the broadest possible community.
-Open access to research supports the values of learning, teaching and peer review essential to our academic standing and integrity; it allows scholars to disseminate their work to the widest audience; and it supports the discovery and advancement of knowledge for all.
-Therefore, University of Oklahoma theses and dissertations are presented at open oral defenses, made locally accessible in print form on our library shelves, made globally accessible in digital form in the SHAREOK Repository.
+Open access to research supports the values of learning, teaching, and peer review essential to our academic standing and integrity; it allows scholars to disseminate their work to the widest audience; and it supports the discovery and advancement of knowledge for all.
+Therefore, University of Oklahoma theses and dissertations are presented at open oral defenses and made globally accessible in the SHAREOK Repository.

 Because the landscape of open access publication is rapidly changing, the Graduate College will revisit its embargo policy periodically.

 A written request for embargo should be endorsed by the student, committee chair, and graduate liaison and submitted to the Graduate College via the online Request for Authority to Defend form.
 The request should specify the length of embargo being requested and the justification for the embargo.
 Relevant supporting documentation may be attached.
 The Graduate College will notify the student and academic unit via OU email once a decision has been made concerning the embargo request.
 An initial request for embargo may be approved for any length of time up to three (3) years.
 An approved embargo will begin on the date that the student submits the final thesis or dissertation.

 In some disciplines, open access publication is not yet the norm.
 Many or most of the graduate students in these disciplines may require an embargo.
 Therefore, the chair or director of an academic unit may petition the Graduate College to pre-approve a specified embargo period for digital versions of theses or dissertations produced within that academic unit.